Michael Gannon residence: History

 The residence, 150 Kingsley Terrace, Manly was constructed c.
 1888 for Michael Gannon and his wife Amy.

 The first European settlement of the Wynnum-Manly area of Moreton Bay occurred in the 1860s when two sugar mills, Lota and Wyvernleigh were established.
 The area soon became popular with holiday makers, and holiday homes were constructed along the bay.
 In 1882 land sales of the Manly Beach Estate (named after the coastal Sydney suburb of Manly) were held, giving the area its present name.
 The completion of the railway in 1889 provided further impetus for the development of the area as a seaside resort especially as Wynnum and Manly were the only bayside stations opened with the Cleveland railway line on 1 November 1889.

 In February 1888, Michael Brennan Gannon, Member of the Queensland Legislative Assembly for Toombul, Government Auctioneer and valuator (owner of Arthur Martin & Co), purchased a large portion of land in the Wynnum-Manly area formerly part of Portion 57.
 Gannon sold off a considerable acreage of land, but retained ownership of that portion on which the residence was to be constructed.

 It is likely that the house was constructed c.
-1888 as, on 30 April of that year, a Bill of Mortgage was registered from Michael Brennan Gannon to the Royal Bank of Queensland.
+1888 as, on 30 April of that year; a Bill of Mortgage was registered from Michael Brennan Gannon to the Royal Bank of Queensland.
 The release for the mortgage was signed in September 1889.
 The house became the family's holiday home.
 The Gannon's permanent residence was at "Waratah", Toorak Road, Breakfast Creek.
 Gannon's private residence (1885) as well as a villa at Hawthorne (1887–88) were designed by architects John Hall and Son.
 While the architect of the residence at Manly is not known, given Gannon's prior history with the firm, it is possible that John Hall and Son were the architects for the residence at Manly.

 Besides his political endeavours, Gannon was actively involved in Brisbane's social and sporting society.
-In 1888, Gannon was Vice-President of the Albert Cricket Club, Queensland Governor Anthony Musgrave was President; he was involved with the Queensland Rifle Association; the Brisbane Bicycling Club; the Breakfast Creek Rowing Club; a Director of the Federal Building, Land Investors Society Pty Ltd and Deposit Bank and a Justice of the Peace.
+In 1888, Gannon was Vice-President of the Albert Cricket Club, under President Queensland Governor Anthony Musgrave.
+He was involved with the Queensland Rifle Association; the Brisbane Bicycling Club; the Breakfast Creek Rowing Club; and as Director of the Federal Building.
+He was also involved with Land Investors Society Pty Ltd and Deposit Bank and worked as a Justice of the Peace.